helloamitpal/IndiaCoronaToll/README.md

 # Those who wants to contribute in this development

 This is my personal project but I would encourage everyone who wants to contribute to make it better.
-Please feel free to drop me an email that I could grant access to this repo.
+Please feel free to drop me an email at amithellopublic@gmail.com that I could grant access to this repo.

 ## Primary Tech stack